-It’s my job to work as my client’s financial ‘lifesaver’ to ensure that they swim between the flags and that they don’t get in over their heads.
+It’s my job to work as my client’s financial ‘lifesaver’ to ensure that they swim between the flags and don’t get in over their heads.
 We help our clients with managing how much they spend, investments, property investments, mortgages, tax strategies, maximising super, choosing the right insurance and more.
 We put in place a plan to work towards their goals and chosen outcomes and help our clients to stay on track.

 Since I was a child I have long held the view that I am here to protect people, and that stretches from family to friends and all those in my community.
 Whilst they are all different, I have been heavily involved in community-minded pursuits over the years, such as serving in the Army Reserves (5 years), safeguarding the public at Tamarama as a Lifesaver (10 years) or protecting my clients as a Financial Planner (17 years) or simply being aware of threats.